top of page

 13D9FD00-FDBD-4D73-AF71-72B22226ADD9.JPG

-OUR COVID-19 EMERGENCY RESPONSE FOR PEOPLE AT SAN QUENTIN PRISON (playing again in 2023)
+OUR COVID-19 EMERGENCY RESPONSE FOR PEOPLE AT SAN QUENTIN PRISON (played again in 2023)

 Mt.
 Tamalpais College and MYP began to collaborate to create Mandela Yoga Studio at San Quentin Prison - a virtual studio in the form of a library of high quality yoga videos featuring BIPOC yoga teachers and practices that speak to the specific needs and conditions of incarcerated individuals.
 When the COVID-19 outbreak reached the prison in the summer of 2020, MYP quickly pivoted to create a smaller yoga video collection featuring yoga teachers from across North America to support prisoners quarantining in their cells.